Your ultimate guide to trade with accumulation/distribution line

 What is accumulation/distribution line?

-The accumulation/distribution line is a volume-based technical indicator, which is aimed to estimate the cumulative flow of money into and out of a security.
+The accumulation/distribution indicator is a volume-based technical indicator, which is aimed to estimate the cumulative flow of money into and out of a security.
 In other words, it helps to measure the underlying supply and demand.

 The indicator is designed to assess whether the stock is being accumulated or distributed, ie, whether traders are actually buying or selling it.
 The accumulation/distribution, or the ADL indicator, identifies divergences between the volume flow and stock price.
 It helps to get a clearer picture of how strong a trend is.